GEM-TAMU/XGBest-WQ-Prediction/readme.md

-Replication Code for: Prediction and Inference of Daily Instream Nutrient and Sediment Concentrations in the Eastern United States using Extreme Gradient Boosting
+Replication Code for: Enhancing Prediction and Inference of Daily In-stream Nutrient and Sediment Concentrations using an Extreme Gradient Boosting based Water Quality Estimation Tool - XGBest
 ================
 Shubham Jain